Creating Symbolic Links with Linux Hosting Accounts

 Moving Directories Using the FTP File Manager

-Sorting the File List in the FTP File Manager
+Using the Drag and Drop Feature in the FTP File Manager